Pros and cons of debt consolidation

-Takeaway: Consolidating debt can ultimately improve your credit score compared to not consolidating.
-This is particularly true if you make on-time payments on the loan, as payment history is the most important factor in the calculation of your score.
+Takeaway: Consolidating debt can improve your credit score compared to not consolidating.
+This is particularly true if you make your loan payments on time, as payment history is the most important factor in calculating your score.

 There are also some downsides to debt consolidation that you should consider before taking out a loan.

 1. It won’t solve financial problems on its own

 Consolidating debt does not guarantee that you won’t go into debt again.
 If you have a history of living beyond your means, you might do so again once you feel free of debt.
 To help avoid this, make yourself a realistic budget and stick to it.
 You should also start building an emergency fund that can be used to pay for financial surprises so you don’t have to rely on credit cards.